 Though the army was all-powerful, a soldier’s life wasn’t easy.
 To bring new men into the army, the government resorted to compulsion.
 Many soldiers deserted, and bands of deserters roamed the countryside.

-The Empire needed a large army, and the army needed to cover a large area, hence the government had to spend much of its resources on soldier salaries and soldier transportation.
-The government frequently requisitioned food for soldiers, and requisitioned animals for transportation.
+The Empire needed a large army, and the army needed to cover a large area, hence the government had to spend much of its resources on soldier-salaries and soldier-transportation.
+The government frequently requisitioned food for soldiers, and animals for soldier-transportation.

 The economy was barely strong enough to sustain these expenses.
 The Empire never developed large corporations or large factories or industrial technology, perhaps because there weren’t enough customers, enough consumers, enough buying power, to justify business growth.

 Even before the Empire went downhill, even when the philosopher Marcus Aurelius was emperor around 175 AD, the treasury was empty.
 Marcus began his reign by selling off his own property to raise money.
 When his soldiers demanded a raise, Marcus said, Any raise will come from the blood of your relatives.

 What about the legal system?
 Weren’t the Romans renowned for their legal system?
 Leges silent inter arma: laws are silent, powerless, in the midst of arms, and the late Empire was continually fighting foreign wars and civil wars.